Pastry Paradise: The Best Bakeries in Hobart

 Six Russell

 The new Six Russell is nothing short of a revelation.
 Born from the minds of the Tso family (Me Wah) and Kobi Ruzicka (Dier Makr, Lucinda), this Hobart bakery elevates every bite.
-Expect 36-hour slow-fermented sourdough loaves, croissants that flake with perfect precision, and a McMuffin reimagined: fennel-spiced sausage, silky egg, and a dill-caper sauce that turns breakfast into a statement.
+Expect 36-hour slow-fermented sourdough loaves, croissants that flake with absolute precision, and a McMuffin reimagined: fennel-spiced sausage, silky egg, and a dill-caper sauce that turns breakfast into a statement.

 6 Russell Crescent, Sandy Bay